anonymous-account-for-submission/AWDNet-under-review/README.md

 # AWD-Net
-This is the project of manuscript AWD-Net: Adaptive Wavelet Decomposition Network for Rotating Machinery Fault Diagnosis Under Noisy Environment, Ye Zhang, Aosheng Tian, Chao Ma, Shilin Zhou and Yulan Guo. **Our team will release more interesting works and applications on time series analysis.
-Please keep following our repository.**
+This is the project of manuscript AWD-Net: Adaptive Wavelet Decomposition Network for Rotating Machinery Fault Diagnosis Under Noisy Environment.

 ![architechture](AWD-Net.png)